Fraasi/wac/README.md

 ## wac - wolfram|alpha cli
-Query the Wolfram|alpha api from the command line.
+Query the wolfram|alpha api from the command line.

-> note: this is just an early working version.
-Needs more usage to find the bugs and see what could be done better.
-If you're unfamiliar with wolfram|alpha, you can read more about it & also try it on their [website](https://www.wolframalpha.com)
+> If you're unfamiliar with wolfram|alpha, you can read more about it and try it on their [website](https://www.wolframalpha.com)

 ### dependencies
 * curl - for fething data